 Portuguese is a beautiful, sensual language that is also one of the top 10 most-spoken languages in the world.
-It’s popularity means that brands hoping to appeal to a Portuguese speaking audience should always have translation as one of the tools in their box.
+Translation from Portuguese to English is a great tool to help bridge the gap between cultures and reach out to a globalized, English-speaking audience.

-We’ve spoken at some length about why it’s so important to localise content, a practice which includes translation from English into the native language of your target audience.
-It helps you appear so much more sincere and likeable and it is an important step to tailoring your content to speak to a global audience.
+We’ve spoken at some length about why it’s so important to localize content, a practice that includes translation from English into the native language of your target audience.
+It helps you appear so much more sincere and likable and it is an important step to tailoring your content to speak to a global audience.
 When you can achieve content that looks and feels local, you’re opening up your market and broadening your reach, which is never not a good thing.

 Translation from Portuguese to English is important as well as it helps introduce the world to the creations of artists who write in Portuguese.
 Translation to English helps disseminate culture and information, keeps ideas alive and flowing and helps local brands find exposure in bigger markets.